 - Total amount due for the term of the sublease

 - Forms of payment accepted

-- Whether parking, storage, and/or furniture are included
+- Whether or not to include parking, storage, and furniture

 - Late fees